 - Contracts and agreements

-- Human resources, and
+- Human resources

 Can You Work Without a Catering License?

 Even if you have the proper insurance for your storefront or home-based catering service, you still need a license from the state to operate.

 Without the proper certification, you put yourself and your assets at stake.
 Since you work with food, you run the risk of the health department shutting you down until you get the right permits.

 There's another risk you take when you don't have a caterer license that's connected to your clients.
 If someone gets sick from the food you provide, then you face problems on two fronts: you could be sued by the customer as well as face legal action from regulatory authorities.

 Should this happen without insurance, then the costs of attorneys and any damages come out of your personal assets.
 Furthermore, you're deemed as high risk.

 What licenses are needed to start a catering business?

 In addition to qualifying for and receiving a catering license, you also must obtain one for the food establishment.
 This is the location where the items are prepared, cook, and possibly served to the public.

 Each county and state has its own guidelines and fee amounts to obtain a food establishment license.
 Generally, you need to define whether the location is static or a mobile unit like a food truck.
 The licensing agency also needs to know if you intend to operate in an area they inspect and license.

 In either environment, you are asked to provide details on various features of the establishment.
 For instance, the menu, equipment manufacturers and layout, utility and HVAC diagrams, and interior finishes.

 If an inspection reveals you serve alcohol and aren't licensed to do so, then you must stop immediately or close your operation down.
 Furthermore, excessive fines will be levied against your company.

 Like a food establishment license, regulatory conditions differ between the Alcohol Beverage Control (ABC) agencies in each region.

 There are different types of alcohol licenses based on how you intend to serve.
 For example, an on-license is for a catering establishment that provides drinks on the premises.

 Since your catering establishment focuses on food, you would qualify for one of two license classes.
 One is for beer and wine served to complement your dining offerings.

 To obtain a liquor license, you need to provide several pieces of information.
 This includes an employee identification number (EIN), certificate of incorporation, floor plans, and a proposed food menu.
 In addition, a fee of several thousand dollars is required.